Joniglueck0802/Basic-Raytracer-ACG2026/README.md

 It closely follows the structure and concepts introduced in **Ray Tracing in One Weekend**.

-The initial code structure is largely taken 1:1 from the official course example and is being extended and modified step by step to better understand each part of the ray tracing pipeline.
+The initial code structure is as of now  taken 1:1 from the official course example and is being extended and modified step by step to better understand each part of the ray tracing pipeline.

-## Purpose

-The main goal of this project is educational:
-- Understand how a ray tracer works internally
-- Learn modern C++ practices in a graphics context
-- Experiment with rendering concepts step by step

 ## Language